sky-t/hack-or-emergency-response/database.md

   y_coordinate integer NOT NULL, census_tract integer);
 ```
 4. I imported data for each csv into the postgres db on the EC2 instance using the psql \COPY function.
+This [link](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/PostgreSQL.Procedural.Importing.html) was helpful.

 ```
 $psql target-db \